raphaelbsr/TIL/typescript/how-to-resolve-module-not-found-when-build.md

 # Today I Learn

-### How to resolve module not found error when runtypescript project
+### How to resolve module not found error when run typescript project

 If we set path alias in tsconfig.json, we should got a module not found error at runtime, to solve this we need to install module-alias lib and define the paths in \_moduleAliases options in pakage.json.